 The Coverage Gap: Uninsured Poor Adults in States that Do Not Expand Medicaid

 Medicaid and Marketplaces have different rules about household composition and income for eligibility.
 The ACS questionnaire captures the relationship between each household resident and one household reference person, but not necessarily each individual to all others.
 Therefore, prior to estimating eligibility, we implement a series of logical rules based on each person’s relationship to that household reference person in order to estimate the person-to-person relationships of all individuals within a respondent household to one another.
-We then calculate household membership and income for both Medicaid and Marketplace premium tax credits for each person individually, using the rules for each program.
-For more detail on how we construct spousal and parent-child relationships, aggregate Medicaid and Marketplace households, and then count income, see the detailed Technical Appendix A.
+We then assess income eligibility for both Medicaid and Marketplace subsidies by grouping individuals into household insurance units (HIUs) and calculate HIU income using the rules for each program.
+For more detail on how we construct person-to-person relationships, aggregate Medicaid and Marketplace households, and then count income, see the detailed Technical Appendix A.

 Individuals in tax-filing units with access to an affordable offer of Employer-Sponsored Insurance (ESI) are still potentially MAGI-eligible for Medicaid coverage, but they are ineligible for advance premium tax credits in the Health Insurance Exchanges.
 Since ACS data do not designate policyholders of employment-based coverage nor indicate whether workers hold an offer of ESI, we developed a model that predicts both the policyholder and the offer of ESI based on the Current Population Survey (CPS).
 Additionally, for families with a Marketplace eligibility level below 250% FPL, we assume any reported worker offer does not meet affordability requirements and therefore does not disqualify the family from Tax Credit eligibility on the Exchanges.
 For more detail on the offer imputation used in this analysis, see the Technical Appendix C.